 Stabilizing the Sacroiliac Joint: The Piriformis Muscle in Yoga

 If a picture’s worth a thousand words, then what is an animated video worth?
-In this yoga blog post we look beneath the skin to see what happens with the piriformis muscle in Reverse Pigeon Pose and provide an overview of the muscle, its attachments and action, and its role in stabilizing the sacroiliac joint.
+In this yoga blog post, we look beneath the skin to see what happens with the piriformis muscle in Reverse Pigeon Pose.
+We’ll provide an overview of the muscle, its attachments and action, and its role in stabilizing the sacroiliac joint.
 We also examine the use of joint rhythm to optimize the stretch.

 piriformis origin insertion

-(Figures 1 (a) is a front view of the piriformis, (b) is a back view and (c) illustrates the ligaments that stabilize the sacroiliac joint. )
+(Figure 1 (a) is a front view of the piriformis, (b) is a back view, and (c) illustrates the ligaments that stabilize the sacroiliac joint. )

 Note that the piriformis is a muscular stabilizer of the sacroiliac joint.
-Imbalances between the piriformis muscles can contribute to subtle asymmetries within the pelvis, which can then be transmitted to the vertebral column.
+Imbalances between the piriformis muscles can contribute to subtle asymmetries within the pelvis, which then may transmit to the vertebral column.
 This underscores the importance of achieving a balanced stretch between the two sides when working with this muscle in yoga.

 The Biomechanics of Reverse Pigeon Pose

-To understand why Reverse Pigeon Pose works to stretch the piriformis we need to know that the actions of this particular muscle vary according to the position of the hip joint.
+To understand why Reverse Pigeon Pose (Supta Kapotasana) works to stretch the piriformis we need to know that the actions of this particular muscle vary according to the position of the hip joint.
 For example, when the hip is in a neutral position, the piriformis acts to externally rotate (turn outward), flex and abduct the hip joint.
-When the hip is flexed beyond about 60 degrees the piriformis becomes an internal rotator and extensor (and remains an abductor).
+When we flex the hip joint beyond about 60 degrees the piriformis becomes an internal rotator and extensor (and remains an abductor).
 Muscles stretch when we move a joint in the opposite direction of the action of the muscle.
-In Reverse Pigeon Pose, the hip is flexed and externally rotated, thus stretching the muscle (which extends and internally rotates the hip in this position).
+In Reverse Pigeon Pose, the hip is flexed and externally rotated.
+This stretches the muscle (which extends and internally rotates the hip in this position).
 This video illustrates the stretch.

-When viewing the video, note how flattening the back moves the origin of the piriformis on the sacrum further away from its insertion on the femur, thus accentuating and refining the stretch.
-This is an example of lumbar-pelvic and femoral-pelvic rhythm.
+When viewing the video, note how flattening the back moves the origin of the piriformis on the sacrum further away from its insertion on the femur.
+This accentuates and refines the stretch.
+It is an example of lumbar-pelvic and femoral-pelvic rhythm.
 The last section of the video, where we have digitally hidden one half of the pelvis to expose the movement of the sacrum, illustrates this concept.

 ( Figure 2: variations for stretching the piriformis muscle.)

-I typically do several 20-30 second stretches on each side, easing into and out of the pose.
+I typically do several 20-to-30-second stretches on each side, easing into and out of the pose.
 If you experience pain in this (or any) stretch, carefully come out of the pose.
-Folks with sciatic-type pain should consult a health care practitioner who is appropriately trained and qualified to diagnose and manage such conditions.
+Folks with sciatic-type pain should consult a healthcare practitioner who is appropriately trained and qualified to diagnose and manage such conditions.
 Follow their guidance, working with yoga as an adjunct in prevention and treatment (where appropriate).

 Reprinted with permission from dailybandha.com